Humankind (video game): Reception

-Humankind received "generally favorable reviews", according to review aggregator Metacritic.
+Humankind received "generally favorable reviews", according to review aggregator platform Metacritic.

 IGN writer Leana Hafner felt the game fell short of its potential, stating "Humankind is an interesting but fairly safe riff on historical 4X that doesn't always rise to meet its potential."
 PC Gamer writer Fraser Brown enjoyed the process of watching civilizations grow, but felt that the gameplay was too numbers-focused and lacked the personality and narrative uniqueness of Amplitude's earlier works.
-Writing for Rock Paper Shotgun, Nate Crowley compared the game favorably to the Civilization series, but felt the game didn't allow for diplomatic or military playstyles, writing "In more games than not, I find I’m devoting the bare minimum effort to military action and diplomacy, since land development almost always represents a more efficient way of getting what I want".
+Writing for Rock Paper Shotgun, Nate Crowley compared the game favorably to the Civilization series, but felt the game didn't allow for diplomatic or military playstyles, writing "In more games than not, I find I'm devoting the bare minimum effort to military action and diplomacy, since land development almost always represents a more efficient way of getting what I want".

-Kotaku writer Luke Plunkett spoke positively of the player's ability to switch cultures mid-game, writing "I hate being locked into a certain playstyle before I’ve ever seen the map or my opponents in a game like this, so getting the chance to reroll my empire constantly throughout the game is probably Humankind’s smartest new idea".
+Kotaku writer Luke Plunkett spoke positively of the player's ability to switch cultures mid-game, writing "I hate being locked into a certain playstyle before I've ever seen the map or my opponents in a game like this, so getting the chance to reroll my empire constantly throughout the game is probably Humankind's smartest new idea".
 Eurogamer writer Chris Tapsell wrote positively of the game's combat, but felt that the game's mechanics sacrificed fun for authenticity.